Now that you’ve picked your perfect kitten, it’s time to get everything ready for the new arrival!

 Get a litter tray ready for your kitten, together with a supply of cat litter.
 You’ll also need a litter scoop to help you remove your kitten’s waste each day.
 There are many types of litter to choose from.
 Whiskas® recommends Catsan, because it has good absorption, controls odours and doesn’t clump.

 Try a small litter tray to begin with – your kitten’s little legs might struggle with high-sided adult litter trays.
-Make sure the tray has at least one low side that she can easily climb over.
+Make sure the tray has at least one low side that they can easily climb over.
 It’s a good idea to put newspaper under the tray – or a mat that’s easy to clean – to catch any stray litter granules.

 If you have more than one kitten, they may be happy to share a litter tray to begin with.
 But remember that they’ll need separate facilities as they get older.